This is the only Athlon Argos BTR 6-24×50 review you’ll have to read.

 I only get paid if you decide I should.
 This encourages me to write the most honest and useful review on the internet.

-With that said, if you have any questions or concerns about this review or the Athlon Argos BTR 6-24×50 rifle scope, let me know in the comments below.
+With that said, if you have any questions or concerns about this review, the Athlon Argos BTR 6-24×50 rifle scope or about rifle scopes in general, let me know in the comments below.